Queensland Intertidal and Subtidal Ecosystem Classification Scheme

 The scheme has been designed for intertidal and subtidal ecosystems in Queensland and can be applied at five levels (scales)—regional, subregion, seascape, habitat and community.
 While intended for Queensland conditions, the scheme can be applied to any Australian or international systems.

-Application of the classification scheme at a particular level will depend on the availability of the underlying attribution data.
+Application of the classification scheme at a particular level will depend on the availability of the underlying attribute data.

 Development and application of attributes